MaxieHelenBichmann/MolSim-WS25-GroupD/input/formats/XVMFormat.md

 This document describes the YAML format for defining a collection of particles.

+To define a set of particles, you create a top-level block with the `format` key set to `"XVM"`.

-## General Structure
+## XVM Block

-The YAML file has the following top-level keys:
+The XVM block has the following keys:

 - `format`: A string describing the format, in this case `"XVM"`.
-- `num_particles`: An integer specifying the number of particle objects defined in the file.
+- `num_particles`: An integer specifying the number of particle objects defined in this block.
 - `particles`: A list of particle objects.

 ## Particle Object